 The bridge was the high performance Fender Deluxe 2-Point Synchronized Tremolo with a pop-in arm as opposed to the screw-in arm found on the Strat Plus line.
 This high performance tremolo unit kept the guitar in tune much better than the vintage tremolo.
 It doesn’t handle dive bombing and whammy bar theatrics as well as a Floyd Rose but it keeps Jeff Beck’s Stratocaster in tune so it’s a good, proven unit.

-The 1998-2003 Fender American Deluxe Stratocaster series featured beautiful transparent finishes.
+The 1998-2003 Fender American Deluxe Stratocaster series additionally featured beautiful transparent finishes.
 To enhance the appearance of the transparent finish they selected higher grade alder and ash wood.
 Therefore the bodies were created with fewer glued-together pieces of wood.
 This was because you could see the wood grain so well with the transparent finish.
 In addition they began to match finish colors to the wood.
 The color red is a fabulous match to the natural color of alder wood.
 Teal green is a color that perfectly compliments the natural color of ash wood.

 The guitar featured Fender Schaller deluxe staggered cast and sealed locking tuning machines.
 The staggered heads eliminated the need for two string trees.
 The string tree is notorious for introducing friction and drag to the strings.
 Friction drag causes tuning issues when using the tremolo.
 The single string tree used on the American Deluxe Stratocaster was a round string tree which caused much less friction than the flat string tree found on older Strats.
 A little lubricant on this chrome string tree makes it pretty much frictionless.
-The locking tuners combined with the new string tree and 2-point synchronized tremolo help the American Deluxe Stratocaster to stay in tune incredibly well.
+As a result, the locking tuners combined with the new string tree and 2-point synchronized tremolo help the American Deluxe Stratocaster to stay in tune incredibly well.

-The 1998 American Deluxe Series was pivotal in many ways for Fender guitars.
+As shown above, the 1998 American Deluxe Series was pivotal in many ways for Fender guitars.
 It was a proving ground for several major features that found their way into other American series guitars.
 The detailed nut and fret work, the rolled edges on the neck and the more accurate body parameters all found their way to the other American guitars.

-The 1998-2003 Fender American Deluxe Stratocaster series set a new standard for quality and innovation for production line guitars.
+In summary, the 1998-2003 Fender American Deluxe Stratocaster series set a new standard for quality and innovation for production line guitars.
 Although they are expensive guitars, they are not the most expensive American made guitar by far.
 They give you incredible bang for the buck.
 There’s still a good market for these guitars in the used instrument marketplace so whenever you see one, snag it and you’ll own a major piece of Fender Guitar history.

 Here’s a page from the brochure for the 1998 American Deluxe Fat Strat which had a Fishman power bridge for acoustic sounds and had an optional locking tremolo unit available.